DANSAG95/hotel-bookings-analysis/README.md

 * Some categorical fields contain **Undefined** values.
 These were treated carefully rather than automatically interpreted as meaningful business categories.

-* Some extreme ADR observations were identified and excluded from relevant pricing visualisations when they materially distorted the analysis.

 * The dataset covers **2024 only**, so the analysis cannot be used to identify year-over-year trends or long-term seasonality.